-- A substantial deposit of fine grained magnetic-hematite taconite, Algoma-type iron formation is located on the Property.
-Algoma in 1976 estimated over a billion tonnes of "reserves" grading near 30% SFe and open at depth.
-No NI 43-101 Mineral Resource estimates have been completed for the Property to-date; - Algoma was the last major company to control the Property.
+- WGM has prepared a Mineral Resource estimate for the Western Lake St. Joseph Iron Project mineralized areas that have sufficient data to allow for continuity of geology and grades.
+WGM modelled the main Eagle Island mineralization, but did not include the Fish Island or Wolf Island areas at this time.
+More confirmation work and new drilling needs to be done before a Mineral Resource estimate can be completed on these other areas.
+The average grade of the deposit per the Mineral Resource estimate was estimated at a cutoff of 18% and utilized both SFe Head grades of individual Algoma drillhole samples and Head grades for Algoma's composite samples on which Davis Tube tests were completed.
+Indicated Mineral Resources aggregated 590,847,000 tonnes at an average grade of 28.43% SFe DT Composite Heads (28.84% SFe Crude Heads), 14.86% magFe and 13.56% HmFe.
+Inferred Mineral Resources aggregated 415,757,000 tonnes at an average grade of 29.07 %SFe DT Composite Heads (29.47% SFe Crude Heads), 14.52% magFe and 14.55% HmFe; - Algoma was the last major company to control the Property.
 Algoma completed substantial work from 1973 through 1978, spending \$2 million on diamond drilling (47,920 ft (14,606 m) in 74 drillholes), assaying, resource estimates, bulk sampling, laboratory pilot plant studies and soil tests and development studies.
 In the late-1970s, Stelco and Dofasco agreed to join with Algoma to study the development of a large scale operation involving mining several properties adjacent to Lake St. Joseph.
 The concept included concentrating the ore at Lake St. Joseph and funnelling the concentrate into a pipeline transportation system for movement to pelletizing and shipping facilities on Lake Superior.
 Records for work conducted in the 1980s and 1990s have not been acquired and may not be in the public domain; - Although Algoma and LSJI have completed substantial metallurgical testwork on the mineralization in the past, there is little of any value to support predevelopment studies of the deposit to the standards currently necessary.
 Developments in technology and concentration equipment since completion of the previous metallurgical work and the current approach to flowsheet development will probably benefit this deposit in defining the optimum flowsheet for concentration.
 From the results to date it can only be concluded that very fine grinding will be necessary and it is possible to make saleable concentrate grade.
 There is only early stage mineralogy work and no work indices on the ore have been established.
-Neither the potential for coarse cobbing and stage grinding nor the potential of all possible concentration methods have not been investigated thoroughly.
+Neither the potential for coarse cobbing and stage grinding nor the potential of all possible concentration methods have been investigated thoroughly.
 Possible variations in mineralogy and metallurgical characteristics throughout the deposit have not been investigated.
 All this work is necessary to support predevelopment studies.